bbauska/CSS-Notes4Pros/README.md

 > So if we started with the following picture (which has the mentioned
 > size of 256 px × 256 px),
 >
-> we\'ll end up with a 50 px × 50 px on the user\'s screen, contained in
+> we&apos;ll end up with a 50 px × 50 px on the user&apos;s screen, contained in
 > the background of our element:
 >
 > One can also use percentage values to scale the image with respect of